zinserjan/mocha-webpack/docs/installation/webpack-configuration.md

 The most important option is the value of `target`, as it tells webpack to compile the code for Node.js.
 When you leave this empty, webpack compiles for web environment and features like code-splitting will not work.

 Another important thing is to *stop webpack from bundling your libraries* inside your node_modules folder.
-This can be easily done with the [webpack-node-externals](https://github.com/liady/webpack-node-externals) plugin.
+This can be easily done by using the [webpack-node-externals](https://github.com/liady/webpack-node-externals) plugin.
 The reason for this is that webpack isn't able to compile all node_modules like server only modules.
 Another reason is simply performance.

 *Info*: You can install this plugin with `npm install --save-dev webpack-node-externals`